 Mistake No.9

 Czechs use ‘satisfied’ when they mean ‘happy’.
 Satisfied tends to be used when expectations are met.
-For example: “I’m satisfied with my internet provider.”
-So it can be amusing to hear a Czech say: “I am very satisfied with my new girlfriend.”
+E.g., “I’m satisfied with my internet provider.”
+So it can be amusing to hear a Czech say: “I’m very satisfied with my new girlfriend.”

 Mistake No.10

-Czechs speak English far better than they give themselves credit for, they just need more confidence in their ability to use it.
+Czechs speak much better English than they think and just need more confidence in their ability to use it.
 I understand that telling people to ‘speak with more confidence’ is like telling an anxious person to stop worrying.
 But this shift in mindset will be more beneficial than hundreds of grammar and pronunciation lessons.
-The only downside is it may simultaneously put all English teachers out of a job.

 *I recently published a book entitled 101 English mistakes Czechs make.
-Click here to find out more.
+Click here for more.

 Hahaha, what an article!
 Sometimes I wish I had an English teacher like you.
 The only English native speaker we have had on our school was an obnoxius American teen.
 What an itch.